 Back to Top

-The 5-year survival rate for those with localized disease at diagnosis is 83 percent compared with only 36 percent for those whose cancer has metastasized.
+The 5-year survival rate for those with localized disease at diagnosis is 83 percent compared with only 32 percent for those whose cancer has spread to other parts of the body.

 Early detection of oral cancer is often possible.
 Tissue changes in the mouth that might signal the beginnings of cancer often can be seen and felt easily.